Timmeey86/FS22_ConservationAgriculture/README.md

 This mod for Farming Simulator 22 strives to allow the player to respect the three [Conservation Agriculture](https://www.fao.org/conservation-agriculture/en/) principles while at the same time getting a benefit in doing so.
 Read the description in the [mod desc xml](modDesc.xml) for more information.

+Roller crimping cover crops and direct seeding straight into them:
 ![Screen 1](screenshots/Screenshot1.png)

+Roll, mulch or direct seed into cover crops and receive a fertilization and mulching bonus (no mulch bonus for direct seeding):
 ![Screen 2](screenshots/Screenshot2.png)

+Create fields with direct seeders - Throw your plow away for good:
 ![Screen 3](screenshots/Screenshot3.png)

+Precision Farming support:
 ![Screen 4](screenshots/Screenshot4.png)

+Many configuration options to adjust to what you think is realistic:
 ![Screen 5](screenshots/Screenshot5.png)

 ## How to install